Add a Data Provider to WASDI¶

 public String getUriFromProductName(String sProduct, String sProtocol, String sOriginalUrl)

-Basic implementantion just makes a query filtering the exact product name and uses to get the relative URI: it MUST be overridden if this does not work.
+The basic implementantion just performs a query filtering by the exact product name and uses the result to get the relative URI: it MUST be overridden if this does not work.

 There are at least 2 QueryExecutors base classes that can be used other than the abstract one: